One of the most popular ways to diversify your investments is by buying rental property.

 Some real estate investors manage their properties themselves.
 For me, the 10% I pay is worth not having to deal with the hassle of tenants.
 Finding and vetting them, collecting rents, dealing with repairs, and so on.

-A property manager works hard for that 10% of rents.
+A property manager works hard for that 10% of rent.
 On a $1,000 per month rental, they’re doing the job for $100 per month.
 To me, that’s a great deal!

 Unfortunately, vacancy is a fact of life in real estate investing.